 |Top Ten Colleges Applied To|

 The New Mexico Higher Education Department has information on state specific financial aid and scholarships.
 It also has a listing of general education courses that transfer among New Mexico post-secondary public institutions.?
 The College Readiness section links to the NMknowledge4college.org website.
 There is a limited amount of credit transfer information under the Institutions section, curriculum option.

 Some Numbers to Help You Find a College

-The average five-year graduation rate is 26%.
+The average five-year graduation rate is 23.6%.
 None of the schools meets the DIY College Rankings 50-50 profile requirements.
-St. John’s College, which is a private school with less than 500 undergraduates, would meet the DIY College Rankings 50-50 profile requirements.
+St. John’s College which is a private school with less than 500 undergraduates would meet the DIY College Rankings 50-50 profile requirements.

-College-bound seniors in New Mexico had an average of 19.9 ACT Composite score with a 19.0 for English and 19.6 for Math.
-The 75th Percentile scores were a Composite of 23, 23 for English, and 23 for Math.
+College-bound seniors in New Mexico had an average of 19.9 ACT Composite score with a 19.0 for English and 19.7 for Math.
+The 75th Percentile scores were a Composite of 23, 23 for English, and 23 for Math.?
 A total of four colleges ACT 75th% Composite scores were at or above this level.

 The top 20 colleges ACT test takers in New Mexico applied to: